 Depending on the body that does the licensing, you may need to take a state board exam.
 The type of examination varies.
 Sometimes, an extensive portfolio is enough.

 Here you can check the licensing conditions for your state, if you want to practice microblading in the US.

-Some states require an annual license renewal through a fee.
+- Some states require an annual license renewal through a fee.
 Others demand taking some type of course at certain time periods.
-Either way, these legal requirements must be met in order for your business to be successful and to maintain the health and safety of your clients.

 Yes, although this is obviously not mandatory.
 There are two prominent associations whose purpose is to support, educate, inform and inspire aestheticians: AAM and SPCP.
-The American Academy of Micropigmentation and The Society of Permanent Cosmetic Professionals are non-profit organizations that strive to promote excellence in permanent makeup through a voluntary examination process.
-The ultimate benefit of an AAM or SPCP membership is the continual progess and perfection of your skill.
-You will have the opportunity to connect with other artists and stay in touch with the industry and all the changes in it through conventions and meet-ups.
+The ultimate benefit of an AAM or SPCP membership is additional support.

 Obtaining a license is the next step.
 Although this can be a hassle, it is the only way to become a professional and keep your business legal and successful.